 Combine mobility with barcode and RFID data capture.

-PanatrackerRT is a mobile RFID-enabled Item Tracking solution combining RFID, bar code, and wireless mobility.
-PanatrackerRT has a server component that provides web-based reporting and centralized data management.
-The system tracks detailed history and inventory movement, as well as the position and availability of every item unit.
+Tracking solution combining RFID, bar code, and wireless mobility.
+PanatrackerRT utilizes a server component providing web-based reporting and centralized data management.
+The system tracks detailed history and inventory movement, as well as the position and availability of every item unit based on each customers configuration.
 The handheld platform offers an easy-to-deploy opportunity to gain control of high-value items.
 Key benefits include:

 - Tracking tagged items on shelves, racks, pegs, or almost anywhere